Personal Identification Number (PIN) Security Tips

 - Any part of your address or phone number

-Because the PIN authorizes you (or whoever knows it) to access sensitive information, it's essential to keep the number secret.
-Protect it, and never write it on your ATM or debit card—thieves know to look for four-digit codes written on the back of stolen cards.
+Because the PIN authorizes you to access sensitive information, it's fundamental to keep the number secret.
+Protect it, and never write it on your ATM or debit card.

 Hide PIN entry: When you enter your PIN at an ATM or cash register, cover the keypad with your free hand so that nobody can see what you type in.
 Thieves can install hidden cameras on ATMs and other devices (like gas pumps) for recording PINs.
 If you want to be extra safe, touch some of the other keys after you enter your PIN to thwart heat-sensitive cameras and other tactics.

-Easy vs. secure: PINs can be hard to remember—especially if you have multiple cards.
+Re-use: PINs can be hard to remember—especially if you have multiple cards.
 This creates a challenging situation: Strong security measures are harder to use.
-As a result, you may be tempted to take shortcuts like re-using the same PIN or using numbers from your birthday.
-Fortunately, several tricks make it easy to store PINs safely (while making them easy to access or remember).
+As a result, you may be tempted to take shortcuts like re-using the same PIN.
+Re-using PINs across multiple accounts and cards is not as secure as one PIN per account and card.

-Password managers: Especially if you have multiple PINs, it may be helpful to have a record of each PIN and account.
-Password managers are useful tools for doing this (much better than a sticky note on your monitor or in your wallet).
-Develop and remember a strong password for the password manager, and you can look up your PINs whenever needed.
+Password managers: If you have multiple PINs, it may be helpful to have a record of each PIN and account.
+Password managers are useful tools for doing this.

 Strategy #1: The Word Method